FabianWildgrube/NodeMCU-Wifi-Power-Socket/README.md

 # Final notes
 Now that's basically it, we can switch our relay from the web (Yay!).
+I put my components in a (rather big) box I had lying around, to hide the rather lazy soldering work of mine ;)

 If you have access to the router of your network you might want to setup a permanent IP-address for the NodeMCU.
 That way people that will use the WebInterface can save the IP in a bookmark or something similar without having to worry about it changing everytime the DHCP server decides to renew the Nodes lease.